Diaper: Disposable

 Ever since their introduction product innovations include the use of superabsorbent polymers, resealable tapes, and elasticised waist bands.
 They are now much thinner and much more absorbent.
 The product range has more recently been extended into children's toilet training phase with the introduction of training pants and pant diapers, which are now undergarments.

 Modern disposable baby diapers and incontinence products have a layered construction, which allows the transfer and distribution of urine to an absorbent core structure where it is locked in.
 Basic layers are an outer shell of breathable polyethylene film or a nonwoven and film composite which prevents wetness and soil transfer, an inner absorbent layer of a mixture of air-laid paper and superabsorbent polymers for wetness, and a layer nearest the skin of nonwoven material with a distribution layer directly beneath which will transfer wetness to the absorbent layer.
+Some popular brands of disposable baby diapers include layers of colorful film, which decorate the diapers with cute and kid-friendly designs, such as animals or characters from movies and TV shows, while other brands are simply plain white.

 Other common features of disposable diapers include one or more pairs of either adhesive or mechanical fastening tapes to keep the diaper securely fastened.
 Some diapers have tapes which are refastenable to allow adjusting of fit or reapplication after inspection.
 Elasticized fabric single and double gussets around the leg and waist areas aid in fitting and in containing urine or stool which has not been absorbed.
-Some diapers lines now commonly include wetness indicators, in which a chemical included in the fabric of the diaper changes color in the presence of moisture to alert the carer or user that the diaper is wet.
+Baby diapers now have wetness indicators, which consist of a moisture-sensitive ink printed in the front of the diaper as either a fading design or a color-changing line to alert the carer or user that the diaper is wet.